 Hi Aunt Vadge,

-I’m 14, almost 15, and I’m worried about my first period.
-My mom got hers at 16, so I wouldn’t usually be too concerned.
+I’m 14, almost 15, and worried about my first period.
+My mum got hers at 16, so I wouldn’t usually be too concerned.
+But since last year I’ve had a few ‘false alarms’ – PMS-type symptoms like cramps and mood swings, and what I think is spotting three times – then nothing for months.
+I’m not sure what to make of it.

 Thanks,